mariolukas/FabScanPi-Server/README.md

 ## Notice!
 There ist no need to flash the Arduino firmware.
-It will be flashed automatically with the current firmware version after the server is started.
+The Arduino will be flashed automatically with the current firmware version after the server is started.